 For more information:

-The prize was awarded to two choreographers from the interdisciplinary project Disorder/Ha-fra-ah, which brought together dancers, scientists and people with Parkinson’s disease to work on the topic of movement.
+The prize was also awarded to two choreographers from the interdisciplinary project Disorder/Ha-fra-ah, which brought together dancers, neurologists and people with Parkinson’s disease to work on the topic of movement.
 The project was a cooperation between the University of Freiburg, the Freiburg Theatre and the Yasmeen Godder Company, based on the idea that experiencing dance and movement together would bring fresh insights and a new awareness of life, regardless of age, field of expertise or level of knowledge.
 The process-based project enabled the participants to challenge methods and tools and to rethink established notions of sickness and “patients”.
 At the same time, research findings were incorporated into scientific papers and articles and inspired new choreographies.

 “We wanted to open our artistic bubble and our sources of knowledge to other populations and realities, creating new forms of exchange and placing emphasis on well-being, creativity and joy through its communal experience,” the prize winners described the cooperation.

 In addition to its interdisciplinary approach, the project distinguishes itself through its impact beyond the project period.
 Currently, the participants are offering dance classes for Parkinson’s patients and other interested parties in Germany and in Israel with great success, carrying on the central idea of the project.